Apolloni-Pietro/BigDataTechnologiesProject/README.md

 - `raw_json`, where it will store the raw `JSON` files downloaded from GH Archive
 - `processed_parquet`, where it will store the processed Parquet files month-by-month

-NOTE: the `raw_json` directory will be empty at the end of the execution
+NOTE: the `raw_json` directory will be empty at the end of the execution.